 By making her audience co-creators of the story, the storyteller artfully creates that sense of “we’re in this together” and her audience feels that they are.
 Her story in now “our story”.

 This is a deep contrast to the commonly practiced style of communication many of us are used to and many of us use.
-I am not just talking about words, rather the “I’ll tell you/you listen to me” communication style that is heavy on “you vs. me” or “us vs. them” and rather flat on “we”, “our” and “us”.
+I am not just talking about words, rather the “I’ll tell you my story and you listen to me” communication style that is heavy on “you vs. me” or “us vs. them” and rather flat on “we”, “our” and “us”.

-In this communication style, the “story teller” owns the story and the audience is the recipient of the story.
 There is no intention or effort to emotional involve the listener or invoke real time emotions.
 And you wonder why after “sharing your story”, it still feels like it’s your story and not “our story”.
-The other person listened (or pretended to listen), chirped in a little or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story and from the story teller.
+The other person listened (or pretended to listen), chirped in a little or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story – and from the story and the story teller.

 The story remains “the story you told me”.
 The story I heard.
 But never “our story”.